 Washed it well using a diluted shampoo and warm water; I left it outside in the backyard for drying.

 Step 2.
 Clean the Floor

-After the carpet was removed there were few nails that need to be fixed.
+After the carpet was removed, there were a few nails that needed to be fixed.

 I fixed them by nailing them down and filling a few holes with a nail hole filler (Minwax Wood Putty).